sparkssss/AequeVox/Data Generation/Code/README.md

 1. transGen.py
 2. GCP_Recog.py and/or MS_Recog.py and/or IBM_Recog.py
 3. compASR.py
- * Note: For compASR.py, the first two lines of the python file allow you to specifiy the ASRs to be used.
+ * Note: For compASR.py, the first two lines of the python file allow you to specify the ASRs to be used.
 GCP/IBM, MS/GCP, and MS/IBM are tested in the paper.
 4. compTableGen.py
- * Note: For compTableGen.py, the first two lines of the python file allow you to specifiy the ASRs to be used.
+ * Note: For compTableGen.py, the first two lines of the python file allow you to specify the ASRs to be used.
 GCP/IBM, MS/GCP, and MS/IBM are tested in the paper.
 5. wordDropTableGen.py
- * Note: For wordDropTableGen.py, the first line of the python file allow you to specifiy the ASR to be used.
+ * Note: For wordDropTableGen.py, the first line of the python file allow you to specify the ASR to be used.
 GCP, MS, and IBM are tested in the paper.

 #### CONFIG.txt